msillano/IoTwebUI/DIY ESP3266/Modding switch/README.md

 ![esp01-02](https://github.com/user-attachments/assets/ea6eaf65-409b-411d-b6c5-6f81525e3bfc)
 Left: ESP01S programming with adapter via USB.
 Right: finished.

-To keep it simple, as is the case for a _proof of concept_, we take the Arduino demo 'blink' perhaps the simplest and most famous program, only we implement it with a timer.
+To keep it simple, as is the case for a _proof of concept_, we take the Arduino demo 'blink', perhaps the simplest and most famous program, only we implement it with a timer.
 In practice, we transform the smart relay into a flasher.

 ### Hardware